jackykwe/nihongo/typst/G2-basic-grammar.typ

 #textpurple[There are no easy tricks to tell whether a verb is transitive or not.
 There are no simple rules that say a particular 送り仮名 implies a certain transitivity.
 Japanese verbs are a mess!]

 #textred[*#underline[DO NOT]* confuse transitivity with passiveness.]
-English dictionaries like to define verbs using the "to \dots" construct, and this is carried over to English-Japanese dictionaries.
+English dictionaries like to define verbs using the "to ..." construct, and this is carried over to English-Japanese dictionaries.
 Intransitive verbs are _often_ defined using passive voice, but
 $
   "passive voice" &#sym.arrow.r.double.not "verb is intransitive"\
   "verb is intransitive" &#sym.arrow.r.double.not "passive voice"
 $
 A counterexample to the first implication is "The apple was eaten.".
 Here, "eat" is transitive (the direct object is the apple, and the subject, now oblique/non-obligatory, is omitted)!
 A counterexample to the second implication is "I slept".
 Here, "sleep" is intransitive, and active voice is used.

 Thus we can't use the passive voice as a marker for intransitivity.
-In fact, in Japanese, the passive voice has a conjugation of its own, which applies for both transitive and intransitive verbs (yes, intransitive verbs in Japanese can take passive voice too, @sec:direct-and-indirect-adversative-passive). #textred[Take special care NOT to interpret the passive voice "to be \dots" (endemic to English definitions) in @appendix:verbs as equivalent to intransitivity. *Transitivity and passiveness are intertwined (SL) but remain independent concepts.*]
+In fact, in Japanese, the passive voice has a conjugation of its own, which applies for both transitive and intransitive verbs (yes, intransitive verbs in Japanese can take passive voice too, @sec:direct-and-indirect-adversative-passive). #textred[Take special care NOT to interpret the passive voice "to be ..." (endemic to English definitions) in @appendix:conjugation-rules-summary-verbs as equivalent to intransitivity. *Transitivity and passiveness are intertwined (SL) but remain independent concepts.*]

 #textpurple[
   In fact, #textred[in English only and not in Japanese,] the converse of the two implications above are true, because intransitive verbs do not have a passive form, due to the lack of objects (and thus no object to promote to subject role, which is part of passivisation).